Richard Munson, former mayor of Spokane Valley, died Saturday from complications of leukemia.

 “Rich said, ‘You can do this.’
 Without his support, I wouldn’t have gone for it.
 We didn’t always see eye-to-eye on issues, but he always respected me and we could debate issues back and forth,” McLaughlin said.

 “He had deeply-held convictions,” she said.
 “He drove some people crazy, but that’s what endeared me to him.
 He was always himself.”

 Though Munson grappled with health problems for years, he minimized them.

 “He just kind of ignored it,” Janet said.
 “He always joked he was the poster child for Agent Orange.
 He’d already had prostate cancer.
 And then the leukemia.
 Then diabetes.
 And he had six bypasses 12 years ago.

 “He was a fighter.
 When his leg artery blocked up this summer, he said, ‘OK, can you Roto-Rooter it?’
 They did, and he was back out playing golf and going to the gym.
 Even this last week, he said, ‘I’m going to beat this.’ ”

 Munson had also served as president of the Association of Washington Cities board of directors, and he was active in downtown Spokane Rotary.

-He is survived by his wife, three grown children and four grandchildren.
+He is survived by his wife, three adult children and four grandchildren.
 Services are pending.